awmckinley/config/modules/soc.twitch/README.md

 # Twitch Chat Client

-Terminal-based tools for interacting with Twitch streaming platform chat.
+Tools for interacting with Twitch chat.